Have a seat. It is time for a chat.

 It is time to stop it.

-Let’s start with the basics.
-You might be amazed at the number of emails I get asking to “post high quality content” on my site(s).
+You’d be amazed at the number of emails I get asking to “post high-quality content” on my site(s).

 Check out this line in the email in the above screenshot:

 Hope you are having a great day!
 I have come across your site, and I strongly feel that your website is a perfect match for us.

 Why do I, as the recipient, care that my site is a perfect match for you?

 If you want me to link to your site, you need to tell me why I should and how it benefits me, as the recipient.

 After all, accepting backlink outreach or guest posting means additional work for the recipient.

 You have to review the topic and then wait for the sender to write it.
 Then, review the content, upload it or create you a user, promote it, and more.